oracle/terraform-provider-oci/website/docs/r/metering_computation_usage.html.markdown

 	* `namespace` - (Optional) The tag namespace.
 	* `value` - (Optional) The tag value.
 * `is_aggregate_by_time` - (Optional) Specifies whether aggregated by time.
 If isAggregateByTime is true, all usage or cost over the query time period will be added up.
 * `query_type` - (Optional) The query usage type.
 COST by default if it is missing.
 Usage - Query the usage data.
 Cost - Query the cost/billing data.
 Credit - Query the credit adjustments data.
 ExpiredCredit - Query the expired credits data.
 AllCredit - Query the credit adjustments and expired credit.
+Usage_Only - Query the only usage data without cost or currency.
 * `tenant_id` - (Required) Tenant ID.
 * `time_usage_ended` - (Required) The usage end time.
 * `time_usage_started` - (Required) The usage start time.